Starting your day on the right foot: morning routine with Ayurveda

 The speedy alternative: there’s no quicker version here.
 But the entire procedure doesn’t last more than a minute.

 Once you’ve cleansed your mouth, the next step is to use warm water.
 We recommend drinking at least one large cup of boiled water before breakfast.
-Warm water is like a shower for your insides.
+Because warm water acts like an internal shower.
 Not only does it stimulate your digestive system and metabolism, but it also helps to offset all the fluids you lost in the night.
+You find warm water too boring?
+Then add a little ginger or fresh lemon juice.
+But be careful with the lemon: the acidity can attack the tooth enamel, which is why you should always leave a little time between drinking and brushing your teeth.

-The speedy alternative: Boil the water the night before and pour it into a thermos flask.
+Boil the water the night before and pour it into a thermos flask.
 If you haven’t got time to drink it in the morning, you can take it with you to the office.

 Yoga and meditation